ThatGreyDragon/who2comm/README.md

  * __-auth__:    Provide a cookie set for FA authorization (see below).
  * __-wlist__:   When given a username, who2comm will print that user's watchlist and exit.
  * __-delay__:   Specifies the minimum delay between page scrapes, in milliseconds.
 If you're looking at lots of users at once, make this value high.
+ * __-search__:  Takes a user, grabs their watchlist, and runs who2comm on the whole thing.
+Make sure your delay is reasonable.

 ## Usage